ArcticZeroo/macaroni/README.md

 - As mentioned above, you should probably return a bool in your setProperty trap if you don't want errors in strict mode (must return true for no error)
 - This will probably significantly decrease performance for classes expecting a lot of property accesses/sets, please check benchmarks for ES6 proxies.
 - set and get traps are both registered and will be called if they ever exist, so you may dynamically add/remove the overloads if you so wish (similarly to regular classes and such).
+- If you only use get/set behavior, babel is not needed (it uses an ES6 Proxy only, which does not require )

 ### Usage